aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 are written to the framebuffer without being culled by :ref:`Depth, Stencil, & Alpha` testing or shader KILL instructions.
 The result is an unsigned 64-bit integer.
+In cases where a boolean result of an occlusion query is enough, ``PIPE_QUERY_OCCLUSION_PREDICATE`` should be used.
+It is just like ``PIPE_QUERY_OCCLUSION_COUNTER`` except that the result is a boolean value of FALSE for cases where COUNTER would result in 0 and TRUE for all other cases.

 Another type of query, ``PIPE_QUERY_TIME_ELAPSED``, returns the amount of time, in nanoseconds, the context takes to perform operations.